 In general, the ADEPT2 runtime environment needs some information about the runtime behavior of the activities; e.g., whether or not they may be aborted, suspended, or undone.
 The implementer of an activity template has to implement interface methods that inform the ADEPT2 runtime environment which of these facilities are supported by the activity.
-For this case he must also provide the implementation of this functionality (see [45] for background information on ADEPT2 internals).
+For this case he must also provide the implementation of this functionality (see [50] for background information on ADEPT2 internals).
 The task of implementing a new activity template will be simple, if it can be based on a generic activity template.
-In this case, the implementation is essentially reduced to putting the appropriate entries into the set of forms representing the activity template.
-For example, if a database activity template shall be implemented which selects a tuple from a predefined relation in a predefined database based on a primary key value, one form will fix the required input parameters and the output parameters for the attribute values of the tuple, a second one the database connection (cf. Fig. 9), and a third one the SQL statement (cf. Fig. 10).
-Fig. 8 lists examples of specialized activity templates which offer different kinds of operations on a customer table.
+In this case, the implemented which selects a tuple from a predefined relation in a predefined database based on a primary key value, one form will fix the required input parameters and the output parameters for the attribute values of the tuple, a second one the database connection (cf. Fig. 9), and a third one the SQL statement (cf. Fig. 10). - Fig. 8 lists examples of specialized activity templates which offer different kinds of operations on a customer table.